 Bolle V-Ryft Pure ski helmet

 Sometimes just looking the part is enough to enjoy the benefits, and this race-inspired helmet looks all that - as well as being practical to a certain degree.
 The huge benefit here - apart from not being able to drop your goggles - is that the inbuilt visor will really not fog up unless severely mistreated.
-It also looks cool, and Instagram will almost definitely approve of the two interchangeable visors or a photochromic lens option.
+It also makes you look like you know what you're doing between gates, and Instagram will almost definitely approve of the two interchangeable visors or a photochromic lens option.

 Bolle isn’t a newcomer ski brand either, so the basics are all taken care of too, not least the AVID progressive EPS for improved safety, masses of ventilation (six vents) to suit the weather, and a tried-and-tested, glove friendly Click-To-Fit System.